 Don’t you find your current everyday hairstyle a little bit boring?
 Then, it is definitely the time to unleash your creativity and to show who is a cool girl here!
 Casual updos are so versatile that you will find the right option for both your leisure time and working hours.
 In fact, a casual hairstyle gives freedom to many disheveled hair ups, which don’t require lots of styling skills.
 However, if you want your casual updo really smooth, here is a trick from celeb hairstylist Mark Townsend.
 He says he always has a natural bristle toothbrush to spray hairspray even on the plastic handle to pick up little hairs.
 Bite on that and get inspired by some of casual updos we have stumbled across.

 Low and loose, these double-side braids are really look-changing for everyday hairstyles.
-Pin them at the nape to get a fun rumpled bun.
+Pin them at the nape to get a rumpled low bun.

-A French twist is a perfect choice for curly hair.
+A French twist is a perfect choice if you’re looking for short curly hair updos.
 Just carefully arrange your locks on the top to add texture and volume, while wrapping side tresses into a laid-back roll.

 Show the rich color of your hair with this lovely updo, which works fine for casual events and special occasions.
 Pull your locks back to create multiple loops and knots at the nape of the neck.

-Wearing dress code usually requires a neat hairstyle – well, go to work with this smooth bouffant updo, intricately decorated with twisted pieces pinned at the nape of the neck.
+Wearing a dress code usually requires a neat hairstyle – well, go to work with this smooth formal updo for short hair, intricately decorated with twisted pieces pinned at the nape of the neck.

 However, one can look professional even wearing a quite messy updo.
+Short pinned up hairstyles rock!
 Tease the hair at the crown and gather strands from the sides and the back to form a randomly pinned bun.

 For a messy, yet perfectly styled updo, look no further than this elegant short bob packed in a low chignon with loose side tresses.

-This bang-up updo will work great with any evening gown.
+Feel like a million dollars with this curly updo for short hair that will work great with any evening gown.
 Use a curling iron to create bouncy locks and then place them haphazardly throughout the back of your head, while tucking the bottom strands upwards.

 To get a more sophisticated look, pull the locks to the back of your head and pin them loosely in a kind of a flower shape.
 Keep shorter tresses at bay by making a French braid on the bottom hair.

-When you want a smoother and more formal updo, think of a bouffant hairstyle with a roll twisted at the nape.
+When you want a smoother and more formal updo, think of a charming French twist like this.

-This prom updo pops thanks to the amazing curls carefully pulled back and tucked to add body at the nape, while a longer side lock is released to draw attention to the face.
+Among prom hairstyles for short hair, this one pops thanks to the amazing curls carefully pulled back and tucked to add body at the nape, while a longer side lock is released to draw attention to the face.

 This hairstyle boasts a bohemian feel with textured strands rolled up and coupled with backcombing on the top.

-Though rather messy and fashionably undone, this updo has a glamorous touch due to the carefully styled curls and waves.
+Though rather messy and fashionably undone, this stunning updo for short hair has a glamorous touch due to the carefully styled curls and waves.
 They do catch the eye!

 Tease your hair at the root, brush it up and away from the face and go into loops to create a superb dimensional updo with a knotted accent.

-A bouffant hairstyle can look really vibrant and touchable when blended with a messy roll at the nape and multiple loose ends throughout the updo.
+A bouffant hairstyle can look really vibrant and touchable on your shoulder length hair when blended with a messy roll at the nape and multiple loose ends throughout the updo.